SAP-samples/fsm-extension-sample/samples/refresh-token-sample-ui5/README.md

 ### Prerequisites

 - An account in SAP BTP
-- Access to SAP Field Service Management
+- Access to SAP Field Service and Asset Management

 ### Step by Step